CORDIC: Rotation mode

 As can be seen in the illustration above, the sine of the angle $\beta$ is the y coordinate of the final vector $v_n,$ while the x coordinate is the cosine value.

 Vectoring mode

 The rotation-mode algorithm described above can rotate any vector (not only a unit vector aligned along the x axis) by an angle between −90° and +90°.
 Decisions on the direction of the rotation depend on $\beta_i$ being positive or negative.

 The vectoring-mode of operation requires a slight modification of the algorithm.
-It starts with a vector the x coordinate of which is positive and the y coordinate is arbitrary.
+It starts with a vector whose x coordinate is positive whereas the y coordinate is arbitrary.
 Successive rotations have the goal of rotating the vector to the x axis (and therefore reducing the y coordinate to zero).
 At each step, the value of y determines the direction of the rotation.
 The final value of $\beta_i$ contains the total angle of rotation.
 The final value of x will be the magnitude of the original vector scaled by K. So, an obvious use of the vectoring mode is the transformation from rectangular to polar coordinates.